CodePenDay/hamburg-16-september-2017/README.md

 * Grab the signal of the projector and record the screen of the presenter
 * Preparing the food for 100 people was too much for the amount of orgas + "forced volunteers" and we have to think of something else or plan it better
 * Time issues after the dinner: Tim thought that the dinner was too short, so he moved the final talks to 8pm.
 This was too late
+* As the MC I have to watch every talk without any interruption, so tweeting / photos of the current talk should be handled by someone else

 ## 🤓 Ideas for next time